Pioneer Zephyr: Concept and construction

 Budd took the task of naming the train very seriously.
 He wanted a name that started with the letter Z because this train was intended to be the "last word" in passenger service; Budd and his coworkers looked up the last words in their dictionaries, but neither zymurgy nor zyzzle conveyed the meanings that Budd was looking for.
-The name of the new train came from The Canterbury Tales, which Budd had been reading.
+While the word "zephyr" had seen previous use, Budd found his inspiration in The Canterbury Tales, which he had been reading.
 The story begins with pilgrims setting out on a journey, inspired by the budding springtime and by Zephyrus, the gentle and nurturing west wind.
 Budd thought that would be an excellent name for a sleek new traveling machine—Zephyr.

 The first Zephyr (9900) was completed by the Budd Company on April 9, 1934.